bluurryy/cargo-insert-docs/README.md

 To update the sections just run the command again.

 You don't have to add both sections for the tool to work.
-If it doesn't find a section it will just carry on with a warning.
-You can turn that warning into an error with the `--strict` flag.
+If it doesn't find a section it will carry on with a warning.
+You can turn that warning into an error with the `--strict` flag or disable either job with `--no-feature-docs` and `--no-crate-docs`.

 You can find details about all the available arguments in [docs/cli.md](docs/cli.md).